smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 ### Configuring the Keyboard Properties
 You can change default keyboard properties by updating !@@![iOS]`sdlManager.screenManager.keyboardConfiguration`!@@![android, javaSE, javaEE]`sdlManager.getScreenManager().setKeyboardConfiguration()`!@@![iOS, android, javaSE, javaEE].
-For example, to set the keyboard layout to a `NUMERIC` keyboard and allow the user to mask the input characters, you can set the properties as the following:
+For example, you can set the keyboard layout to a `NUMERIC` keyboard and allow the user to mask the input characters:
 ![Numeric Keyboard](assets/keyboard_numeric_masked.png)
 !@

+@![iOS, android, javaSE, javaEE]
+To do that, you can set keyboard properties as the following !@

 @![android, javaSE, javaEE]